MikeWise2718/markdowndocs/unity/unity.md

 ## Multi-display mode
-- Not available in Andorid, selections goes away if you have android selected as a target
+- Not available in Android, selections goes away if you have android selected as a target

 ## "No cameras rendering" in Editor
 - Right click on the "game" tag and disable warning in dropdown that appears